top of page

 Through our work on various IPL validation projects, it has often surprised facilities to discover the areas IPLs do not meet validation criteria.
 LOPA Teams make every effort to use up-to-date process safety information.
 They use P&IDs to identify available safeguards, such as relief or indicating devices, however during the IPL validation process discover that the device has been removed, modified or is not functioning properly.
 Further investigation would be recommended to resolve the risk and evaluate the potential gaps in process safety information, the management of change process, etc.

-Another example is when a BPCS related IPL (alarm or software action) is identified as being on the same Input/Output (I/O) card as another credited IPL or the initiating event device.
+Another example is when a BPCS related IPL (alarm or software action) is identified as being on the same Input/output (I/O) card as another credited IPL or the initiating event device.
 Typically, the LOPA team does not have the ability, due to time or resource constraints, to review automation logic diagrams during their meeting.
 So unless a LOPA team member is reviewing the automation logic diagrams this common cause would never be found.
 The team would feel confident the risk of the hazard scenario is sufficiently mitigated, when in actuality it is not.
 However, during the IPL validation, review of the I/O card would reveal the lack of independence and require either the selection of a new IPL or a modification to the I/O card arrangement.

 These examples show that while the LOPA team may identify IPLs to sufficiently manage the risk of the hazard, more evaluation is needed to verify these IPLs as existing or to identify deficiencies.
 Corrective actions from IPL validation can range from adding IPLs to the site’s mechanical integrity program to revisiting the LOPA and selecting a more reliable IPL.